 But please do not make phone calls while you are in the archives.

 This can be a distraction to other users.
 If you do need to make a phone call please leave the building and enter again when the call is over.

 Staff may ask to inspect your devices before and after you enter the archives.
 This will be one condition of entry into the building.

 Reproducing any document will require you to ask permission first!

-There maybe wifi access within the archives.
-However, staff may not be able to help you with any technology queries that you may have.
+Staff may not be able to help you with any technical queries that you may have.

 Handling Documents With Care

 You will need to handle any documents, old or new, with care.

 Older documents will of course be fragile, but you still need to be careful with new documents as these still need to be preserved for future use.